trynova/website/pages/blog/guide-to-nova-gc.md

 collector is one where the garbage collector algorithm follows references between items to find new items, and marks the items it has seen.
 Once it no longer finds new items, the algorithm then releases all unmarked ones.
-An exact or precise tracing garbage collector is one that is guaranteed to only known live items.
+An exact or precise tracing garbage collector is one that is guaranteed to only mark known live items.

 The difference between an exact and a conservative garbage collector (which